CapnScabby/sesame-smart-lock-bluetooth-api/README.md

 # Sesame Smart Lock Bluetooth API
 The sesame smart lock wifi api is easy to use, but very slow.
 (In my case, from the time my application posts on the API until the door actually begins to unlock is usually between 10 and 15 seconds).

-The bluetooth api is desirable for complete local control with low latency.
+The bluetooth api is desirable for local control with low latency.

 Two prior works are used to achieve this:
  - https://itsze.ro/blog/2016/12/18/opensesame-reverse-engineering-ble-lock.html